Procrastinatah/Procrastinatah/README.md

 - Hi, I’m @Procrastinatah
 - I wan't to be standing on my own and learn hella nice stuff to become a good Developer
-- I’m currently learning Unity, Ionic Vue (so mostly C# and JS)
+- I’m currently learning Unity, Flask and React